 Yes, the bass is rolled off, but it has nice texture and detail.
 It’s just very lean sounding, which simply won’t work for some, despite my diatribe on how headphones are supposed to sound.

-Becoming an audiophile not only makes you realize this fact, but also helps you accept it and relish in it.
-I’d rather hear details and the subtlety of the music vs. feeling the impact, through some over exaggerated portrayal of it.
+I’d rather hear details and the subtlety of the music vs. feeling the impact, through some over-exaggerated portrayal of it.
 And yes, I still listen to Hip-Hop and feel that same way.

 SOUND SCORE: A-